aitc19x/ank-www/protected/content/post/news/20190807/en.md

 ---

-On August 7, 2019, the official website of ANK has been established formally.
+On August 7, 2019, the official website of CNK has been established formally.

 First of all, we would convey our sincere appreciation to members of the development team, and all third-party resources we used on this site.